 High school grades are assigned using the NC ten-point scale.
-All grades are recorded and updated by each teacher on Fridays and available in PowerSchool.
+All grades are recorded and updated by each teacher on Fridays and available in Infinite Campus.
 Students can ask their teacher for a list of the work they have (or have not) completed.
 Report cards are available at the end of each nine-week grading period.
-Parents have access to view grades and progress by utilizing the Parent Portal.
+Parents have access to view grades and progress.
 Parents may obtain the password and information from the HEC office.
 A copy of NCDL or photo ID and application is required.
 Teacher/parent/student conferences can be arranged as needed to support the academic success of each student.